AdrielD/curotech-fullstack-challenge/README.md

 Now log into http://localhost:3000 and click in Login (doesnt matter what you type, we are just faking a login page and user saved state)

+PS: at the docker-compose.yml, I had web, api and postgres setup, but got some weird issue where data was coming from the DB (it shows it the network tab), but doesn't render in the page